thefrontside/bigtest/rfcs/0001-new-interactor-api.md

 Using the `subject` directly should be considered a tool for low-level base `Interactor`s, or otherwise an escape hatch.
-If there is no existing lower level base `Interactor` to take care of your needs, you should consider making one rather than risking coupling a higher level `Interactor` to the element structure.
+If there is no existing lower level base `Interactor` to take care of our needs, we should consider making one rather than risking coupling a higher level `Interactor` to the element structure.